 - 2 cups water

-- Raw organic honey or pure maple syrup, but that’s optional
+- Raw, organic honey or pure maple syrup (optional)

 - Vanilla extract (optional)